 The Web3 Foundation launches a candidate chain as a proposal for the Polkadot Relay chain.
 This is the most centralized stage employing the proof-of-authority(PoA) consensus.

 After assuring the stability of the chain, the Web3 Foundation enables the transition to Nominated Proof of Stake with its Sudo key to change eras.
 In this phase, the network runs with a set of decentralized validators that are meant to increase over time.

-In this phase, the Polkadot’s governance system is enabled, allowing for the election of the first Council and Technical Committee and start accepting public proposals.
+In this phase, the Polkadot’s governance system is enabled, allowing for the election of the first Council and Technical Committee and the start of accepting public proposals.

-From this point onward, the network upgrades will depend on the DOT token holders.
+The network upgrades will depend on the DOT token holders from this point onward.

 The network starts allowing balance transfers.
 The DOT tokens become transferable and stop being just an indicator.

 On August 21, 2020, the redenomination of DOT took place.
 With this change, the native token on Polkadot occurred.
 From this date until any other changes, one DOT equals 100 new DOT.

 After years of research and development, and a multi-stage launch that began in May 2020, the Polkadot launch is completed on December 18, 2021, with all auction-winning parachains producing blocks on the network.